-The Audi S5 Convertible may just be the best S5-badged Audi you can buy.
+The Audi S5 Cabriolet may just be the best S5-badged Audi you can buy.
 How can this be, when there is the more spacious S5 Sportback and the theoretically more rigid S5 Coupe?
 Allow us to explain.
 While every S5 shares smart design, posh cabins, and plenty of features to keep everyone happy, they also share the 349-horsepower 3.0-liter turbocharged V6 engine that, while not lacking in performance, is somewhat short on visceral thrills.
 Together with competent but rather muted dynamics, S5s tend to be capable rather than truly exciting.
 However, it's exactly this unstressed demeanor that perfectly suits a convertible.
 Who really wants to be carving up a mountain pass when you can dial back the intensity, settle into a relaxed cruise, and enjoy the wind blowing through your hair on a sunny day?
 So, although the S5 Convertible has a tiny trunk and will have to contend with the all-new BMW 4 Series Convertible, it ranks highly as a desirable drop-top that isn't trying too hard.

 See trim levels and configurations:

-Sleek and simple lines define the Audi S5 cabriolet, while a number of S-specific trimmings add a touch of aggression.
-All versions ride on 18-inch alloy wheels, although larger wheel sizes can be optionally specified.
+Sleek and simple lines define the Audi S5 Cabriolet, while a number of S-specific trimmings add a touch of aggression.
+All versions ride on 19-inch alloy wheels, although larger wheel sizes can be optionally specified.
 The Honeycomb Singleframe grille features aluminum optic inserts and does a good job of separating the S5 from the A5.
 Smart Matrix-design LED headlights are standard, with the Prestige getting Audi laser light technology.
 At the back, there is a trunk lid spoiler and S-model quad exhaust outlets.
 At the touch of a button, the acoustic folding roof can be lowered or raised.

 Under the hood lies Audi's 3.0-liter turbocharged V6 TFSI engine with outputs of 349 horsepower and 369 lb-ft of torque.
 It comes paired to an eight-speed automatic transmission, and power is routed to all four corners via the brand's quattro all-wheel-drive system.
 No manual gearbox is offered.
-The setup enables the cabriolet to surge from 0-60 mph in a quick 4.7 seconds before reaching its top speed of 155 mph.
+The setup enables the cabriolet to surge from 0-60 mph in a quick 4.8 seconds before reaching its top speed of 155 mph.
 That's a few tenths off the pace of the lighter S5 Coupe, but still fast enough for most.
-Without ever emitting a truly intoxicating soundtrack, as we found in our last S5 Convertible review, the V6 feels wonderfully strong and smooth.
+Without ever emitting a truly intoxicating soundtrack, as we found in our last S5 Cabriolet review, the V6 feels wonderfully strong and smooth.
 A V8 rumble would have been wonderful in an open-top car, but the V6 is more than up to the job.
 The transmission is a fine partner, with unnoticeable upshifts that contribute to the S5's ability to be quite a relaxing drive.
 Make no mistake, though - it can seriously haul when you're in the mood.

-The beautifully finished interior is one of the highlights of the S5 Convertible, with seats tastefully upholstered in Nappa leather with diamond stitching.
+The beautifully finished interior is one of the highlights of the S5 Cabriolet, with seats tastefully upholstered in Nappa leather with diamond stitching.
 The driver and front-seat passenger are treated to 12-way power-adjustable seats with heating and massage functions, and moving up to the Premium Plus trim adds a driver's seat memory function.
 These front chairs are both comfortable and supportive, with good padding.
 At the back, there is seating for just two people, but with only 33.1 inches of legroom back there - which is two inches less than you'd get in the back seat of the S5 Sportback - six-footers may feel quite cramped.
 At least the headroom is limitless with the soft-top roof stowed.

-The S5 Convertible only offers 10.9 cubic feet of trunk space.
+The S5 Cabriolet only offers 10.9 cubic feet of trunk space.
 While this isn't terrible and should be sufficient for a weekend away for two, it isn't exactly spacious either.
 Fortunately, a 50/50 split-folding rear seatback opens up more cargo space and, considering the rear seats probably won't be used that often anyway, this is a smarter use of the available space.

 Interior storage space isn't especially generous either.
 There are, however, well-placed cupholders in the front and two more at the back between the seats.
 The glovebox is decently sized, but larger door bins would have been appreciated.

 Three trim levels range from well-equipped to truly luxurious in the case of the Prestige.
-The base Premium comes equipped with keyless engine start/stop, rain-sensing windshield wipers, cruise control, three-zone automatic climate control, and an integrated toll module which is new this year.
+The base Premium comes equipped with keyless engine start/stop, rain-sensing windshield wipers, cruise control, three-zone automatic climate control, and an integrated toll module.
 Both front sport seats offer 12-way power-adjustability which includes four-way power lumbar adjustment, along with heating and pneumatic side bolsters.
 On the safety front, there's a rearview camera and lane departure warning.
 The mid-range Premium Plus' specifications are a big step up and include a driver's seat memory function, a top-view camera system, adaptive cruise control, front/rear parking sensors, rear cross-traffic assist, blind-spot monitoring, wireless phone charging, and the superb Audi virtual cockpit.
 Finally, the Prestige packs on park steering assist, traffic sign recognition, a head-up display, and Audi laser light technology.

 Audi's logical infotainment system is called the MMI touch display, which is centered around a 10.1-inch color touchscreen.
 The graphics are clear and the system jumps quickly between its various menus.
-Every version benefits from the Audi smartphone interface with Android Auto and wireless Apple CarPlay.
+Every version benefits from the Audi smartphone interface with wireless Android Auto and Apple CarPlay.
 Added to this are Bluetooth connectivity, front data/charging USB ports, and natural language voice control.
 On the Premium, a seven-inch color driver information system sits within the instrument cluster, but this is replaced by the 12.3-inch TFT instrument cluster as part of the Audi virtual cockpit on the top two trims.
 A ten-speaker sound system with 180 watts is standard, although the Prestige offers a 755-watt Bang & Olufsen 3D sound system with a total of 20 speakers.
 This version also has MMI Navigation plus.
 SiriusXM satellite radio with a 90-day trial subscription applies to the top two trims.

 Neither the IIHS nor the NHTSA has evaluated the Audi S5 Convertible for crashworthiness, and the same goes for the less powerful A5 Convertible.
 While this doesn't do much for buyer confidence, at least the S5 comes relatively well stocked with safety items.
 Every trim comes with high-beam assist, cruise control, a rearview camera, rain and light sensors, an airbag suite that includes both dual-front and dual-side airbags, electronic stability control, tire pressure monitoring, lane departure warning, Audi pre sense basic, and Audi pre sense city.
 On the Premium Plus, additional safety technologies encompass a top-view camera system, adaptive cruise control with active lane assist, a hands-on detection steering wheel, blind-spot monitoring, vehicle exit warning, front/rear parking sensors, and rear cross-traffic assist.
 Finally, the Prestige gets a head-up display, traffic sign recognition, and park steering assistance.

-The 2021 Audi S5 Convertible is an easy car to recommend to buyers searching for a good-looking, comfortable, and rapid open-top with a premium badge on the nose.
+The 2022 Audi S5 Convertible is an easy car to recommend to buyers searching for a good-looking, comfortable, and rapid open-top with a premium badge on the nose.
 While BMW and Mercedes rivals could be said to offer more excitement, the S5 is just so polished in most aspects that the absence of drama seems insignificant.
 Quattro all-wheel-drive ensures plenty of grip and confidence from behind the wheel, and the V6 does well to mask the added weight of the convertible.
 We love the interior, which is easy to use, loaded with tech, and finished in only the highest-quality materials.
 Over the last few years, the subtle design changes and improved equipment levels have made the Audi S5 cabrio even better and one of the best top drop-tops for sale.
-Before you sign on the dotted line, though, don't discount the capable but significantly cheaper A5 Convertible.
+Before you sign on the dotted line, though, don't discount the capable but significantly cheaper A5 Cabriolet.

-Like the BMW 4 Series, the Mercedes-AMG C43 Convertible has been around for a while.
+The Mercedes-AMG C43 Convertible has been around for a while.
 It has aged gracefully, though, and remains a stunning convertible both inside and out, although the Audi has a more solidly constructed interior.
 With 385 horsepower, the C43 gets to 60 mph just before the Audi, but the margins are small.
 The Mercedes is comfortable in front but even tighter at the back than the Audi, and it has a smaller trunk, too.
 With that AMG badge, Mercedes stiffened up the C43's suspension to the point that some will think is too firm, but this contributes to it feeling remarkably agile considering its weight.
 Between the two, the Mercedes is the more engaging car to pilot, so it will be the first choice for enthusiasts.
 That being said, the Audi has got all the bases covered, and, in a head-over-heart decision, we'd side with the S5 cabrio.

-The most popular competitors of 2021 Audi S5 Convertible:
+The most popular competitors of 2022 Audi S5 Convertible: